FzHars/Fawaz.github.io/README.md

 ## Overview

-This is a personal portfolio website built to showcase my projects, skills, and experiences in web development.
+This is a personal portfolio website built to my projects, skills, and experiences in web development.

 ## Technologies Used